 It is also worth noting that some rateless code families are closely related to their fixed-rate counterparts.
-For instance, a Luby Transform (LT) code [6] is analogous to a non-systematic low-density generator matrix (LDGM) based code, having a generator matrix that is calculated online (and thus allowing adaptive-rate configuration for diverse channel conditions) and where the LT encoded codeword corresponds to a sequence of repeated parity-check equation values, each checking the parity of d_c information bits.
-Similarly, we can regard Raptor codes [7] as a serial concatenation of a (typically) high-rate LDPC code as the outer code combined with a rateless LDGM code as the inner code.
+For instance, an LT code [6] is analogous to a non-systematic lowdensity generator matrix (LDGM) [20] based code, having a generator matrix that is calculated online (and thus allowing adaptive-rate configuration for diverse channel conditions) and where the LT encoded codeword corresponds to a sequence of repeated parity-check equation values, each checking the parity of $d_c$ information bits.
+Similarly, we can regard Raptor codes [11] as a serial concatenation of a (typically) high-rate LDPC code as the outer code combined with a rateless LDGM code as the inner code.
+Both the LT as well as Raptor codes are decoded using the classic belief propagation (BP) algorithm, in a similar fashion to the decoding of LDPC codes.